Elegant-Queueing/q-backend/README.md

 The backend service is a Spring Boot Application that exposes API endpoints.
 A user (e.g. a front-end developer) can use these APIs by running the Spring Boot Application, thereby exposing the API endpoints to their own application.
 These APIs may be used to allow students and employees to create profiles and simulate virtual queuing for career fairs.

 ### User setup
 - Set up an environment of your choice using the 'Setup -> Environment' section of this document.
 - Get the code using the 'Setup -> Getting the code' section of this document.
 - Set up a database on Firebase using the 'Setup -> Firebase' section.

+### Running the Spring Boot Application
+- After setting everything up, use the terminal to cd into the code repository.
+- Use the terminal to run: ```mvn install```
+- Now run ```mvn spring-boot:run```
+- Maven will run all the tests and you will see a message saying that the spring boot application has started on port 8080.
+- While this is running, open another terminal (or SSH into your instance using another terminal if you set everything up remotely) and run Redis using: ```redis-server```

+### Using the Spring Boot Application

+#### Get the address and port
+- If you're running the application locally, any API calls made on localhost:8080 will be accepted.

+- If you're running the application remotely, you should be able to make calls using the Public DNS (IPv4) of your instance.
+Go to the instances page on AWS, and it should be mentioned there.
+It will be something like, ec2-x-x-x-x.us-west-2.compute.amazonaws.com (where x is a number with up to 3 or 4 digits).
+Any API calls made on ec2-x-x-x-x.us-west-2.compute.amazonaws.com:8080 will be accepted.

+#### Using the APIs
+To be able to use the API, you will have to look at the Javadocs available here: https://elegant-queueing.github.io/q-docs

+Notice the classes in ```package com.careerfair.q.controller```.
+The *implementation* classes of all the controllers should provide information as to how the API call should be structured.
+In particular, look at the method details to know the exact mappings.

 ---------------------------